EON Resources (EONR)

 nullAI Analysis | Feedback

-Mr. Caravaggio has over 40 years of experience in the oil and gas industry.
-He has held Executive and program management positions with Kellogg Brown and Root, Parsons Corp, Jacobs Engineering, and Sun Oil in North America, Asia, and the Middle East, focusing on energy, mining, and power.
-His experience includes global market knowledge in oil and gas, engineering and construction services, hydrocarbon, environmental, power, water, refining, chemicals, and midstream markets.
-Mr. Caravaggio has been an integral player in several high-value acquisitions throughout his career.
-He holds a BS and MS in Petroleum Engineering from the University of Southern California and an MBA from Pepperdine University.
+Mr. Caravaggio has over 40 years of experience in the oil and gas industry, holding executive and program management positions with companies such as Kellogg Brown and Root, Parsons Corp, Jacobs Engineering, and Sun Oil.
+He has gained global market knowledge in various energy sectors and has hands-on international experience across North America, Asia, and the Middle East.
+Mr. Caravaggio has been an integral player in several high-value acquisitions throughout his career and has built strong relationships with investors, clients, and suppliers.
+He was appointed CEO in December 2023 and has consistently purchased shares in EON Resources.

-Mr. Trotter possesses over 40 years of experience in various controller and CFO roles, commencing his career in 1981 with Coopers & Lybrand.
-A significant portion of his experience has been within the engineering and construction industry, predominantly with public companies.
-In these roles, Mr. Trotter managed large staffs across six continents, supporting global operations for clients in numerous industries, including oil and gas and chemicals.
-He earned his BS in Accounting from Virginia Tech in 1981 and his MBA from Virginia Commonwealth University in 1994.
+Mr. Trotter possesses over 40 years of experience in various controller and CFO roles, beginning his career in 1981 with Coopers & Lybrand.
+His extensive experience is primarily within the engineering and construction industry, with a majority of his time spent with public companies.
+In his previous roles, Mr. Trotter managed up to 400 staff across six continents, supporting global operations for clients in diverse industries, including oil and gas and chemicals.
+He has also consistently purchased shares in EON Resources.

 David M. Smith, Esq., Vice President, General Counsel and Secretary